michellemark/grocery_list/README.md

 # grocery_list
-playing around with various ways to do a grocery list for fun and learning
+playing around with various ways to do a grocery list for fun and mentoring projects.

 For the terminal based grocery list, be sure to have python 3.6 installed first https://www.python.org/downloads/.
 Assuming that running the command python opens a python 3.6.x shell then run the terminal based program with the command: